Kalirad/cost_of_plasticity/README.md

 # Cost of plasticity

-The software and data associated with Dardiry, Piscobulu, Kalirad & Sommer, _Experimental and theoretical support for costs of plasticity and phenotype in a nematode predatory trait_.
+The software and data associated with Dardiry, Piscobulu, Kalirad & Sommer, _Experimental and theoretical support for costs of plasticity and phenotype in a nematode predatory trait_, *bioRxiv* doi: https://doi.org/10.1101/2022.02.28.482339

 ## Contents: